Kot Engenharia

 Figure 6: Dynamic amplification factors x speed according to international standards.

-Follow our pages on LinkedIn, Facebook e Instagram to keep up with our content.
+Follow our pages on LinkedInFacebook and Instagram and keep following our content.

 Kot Engenharia Team

-With more than 30 years of history and a range of services provided with excellence on the national and international market, the company promotes the integrity of its clients' assets and collaborates on solutions to engineering challenges.
+With more than 30 years of history and many services provided with excellence in the national and international market, the company promotes the integrity of its clients' assets and collaborates in solving engineering challenges.
 To achieve this, it uses tools for the calculation, inspection, instrumentation and monitoring of structures and equipment.